drakkan/sftpgo/README.md

 ## Web Admin

-You can easily build your own interface using the exposed REST API, anyway SFTPGo provides also a very basic builtin web interface that allows to manage users and connections.
+You can easily build your own interface using the exposed REST API, anyway SFTPGo provides also a very basic built-in web interface that allows to manage users and connections.
 With the default `httpd` configuration, the web admin is available at the following URL:

 [http://127.0.0.1:8080/web](http://127.0.0.1:8080/web)